CRISPR-Cas is user-friendly, affordable, and can target multiple genome sites simultaneously, making it a highly successful genome editing tool.

 The protospacer or gRNA sequence:

 There are a number of online tools to design gRNA sequences and minimize unwanted off-target effects in your CRISPR genome-engineering experiment.
-However, a major limitation of these tools is the small number of genomes available (13).
+However, a major limitation of these tools is the small number of available genomes (13).
 A new online tool called Breaking-Cas was recently developed, which offers the possibility to analyze any eukaryotic genome present on ENSEMBL and ENSEMBLGENOMES databases (13).
-Moreover, this tool presents two important features; first, it allows expert users to modify and customize both, sequence and location of PAM.
-Second, users can customize the length of a gRNA sequence to be between 18 and 25 nucleotides.
-These features allow users to design genome editing experiments with Cas nucleases like FnCpf1, whose cleavage site is distant from the PAM sequence and cleavage occurs after the 18th base on the non-targeted strand and after the 23rd base on the targeted strand (16)
+Moreover, this tool presents two important features.

 At metabion we are proud to recommend our customers this state-of-the-art CRISP-Cas9 design-tool developed at the Spanish National Centre for Biotechnology (CNB-CSIC).
 You can access it from our website.